sr-tamim/devops-stuff/Linux-server-setup/README.md

 - `sudo systemctl enable --now dnf-automatic.timer`: Enables and starts the `dnf-automatic` service to run automatically.

-### Arch Linux based systems
-Automatic updates are not recommended on Arch Linux due to its rolling release nature.
-It's best to manually update the system regularly.

 ## 8. Configure Time Synchronization (Optional)